Paper Reviews

 - 0 point: No submission before the deadline / a simple paraphrase of the abstract and introduction.

-- 1 point: You made an effort to understand the papers / you also carefully think about the pros and cons of the papers.
+- 1 point: You made an effort to understand the paper and think critically about the pros and cons of the papers.

-- 2 points: You make an insightful comment.
+- 2 points: You made an insightful comment, in addition to the requirements above.

 Submission Instructions